Viestar/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty - Creates an empty file
 5-execute - Add execute permission to the owner 6-multiple_permissions - Adds execute permission to the owner and the group owner, and read permission to other users.
+7-everybody - Adds execution permission to the owner, the group owner and the other users